socketio/socket.io/README.md

 	make test
 	sudo make install

-On the client side, you should use [Socket.IO-client](https://github.com/RosePad/Socket.IO-client) to connect.
+On the client side, you should use the [Socket.IO client](https://github.com/RosePad/Socket.IO) to connect.

 ## Demo